lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 regulation rules or constraints imposed by the applications.
 Each time a fragment is sent the FCN is decreased by one and the sending information is set locally.
 When the FCN reaches value 0 and there are more fragments to be sent, an All-0 fragment is sent and the retransmission timer is set.
 The sender waits for an ACK to know if there were some transmission errors.
-If there are some errors the receiver sends an ACK with Bitmap, otherwise, an ACK will be sent and a new window should be sent.
+If there are some errors the receiver sends an ACK with the corresponding errors in the Bitmap, otherwise, an ACK without Bitmap will be sent and a new window should be sent.
 When the last fragment is sent, and All-1 fragment with MIC is sent.
 The sender sets the retransmission timer to wait for the ACK corresponding to the last window.
 During this period, the sender starts listening to the radio and starts an Inactivity timer, which is dimensioned based on the received window available for the LPWAN technology in use.
-If the Inactivity timer expires an empty All-0 (or All-1 if the last fragment has been sent) fragment is sent to ask the receiver to resend its ACK with Bitmap.
+If the Inactivity timer expires an empty All-0 (or All-1 if the last fragment has been sent) fragment is sent to ask the receiver to resend its ACK.
 The window number is not changed.

 When the sender receives an ACK, it checks the window value.
 The ACK fragments carrying an unexpected W bit are discarded.
-If the window number of the received ACK is correct, the sender compares the sending information with the received bitmap.
+If the window number of the received ACK is correct, the sender compares the sending information with the received Bitmap.
 If the sending information is equal to the received Bitmap all the fragments sent during the window have been well received.
 If at least one fragment needs to be sent, the sender moves its sending window to the next value and sends the last fragment.
-If no more fragments have to be sent, then the fragmented packet transmission is terminated.
+If no more fragments have to be sent, then the fragmented packet transmission is finished.

 If some fragments are missing (not set in the Bitmap) then the sender resends the missing fragments.
 When the retransmission is finished, it starts the retransmission timer (even if an All-0 or an All-1 has not been sent during the